An online learning approach to dynamic pricing and capacity sizing in service systems: Conclusion

 \section{Conclusion}

 In this paper we develop an online learning framework designed for dynamic pricing and staffing in queueing systems.
-The ingenuity of this approach lies in its online nature, which allows the service provider to continuously obtain improved the pricing and staffing policies by interacting with the environment.
+The ingenuity of this approach lies in its online nature, which allows the service provider to continuously obtain improved pricing and staffing policies by interacting with the environment.
 The environment here is interpreted as everything beyond the service provider's knowledge, which is the composition of the random external demand process and the complex internal queueing dynamics.
 The proposed algorithm organizes the time horizon into successive operational cycles, and prescribes an efficient way to update the service provider's policy in each cycle using data collected in previous cycles.
 Data include the number of customer arrivals, waiting times, and the server's busy times.

-A key appeal of the online learning approach is its insensitivity to the scale of the queueing system, as opposed to previous solution approaches, such as heavy-traffic analysis, which require the system to be in large scale (with the arrival and service rate both approaching infinity).
-In addition, due to its ``data-driven" effect, the online learning algorithm is robust to the distributions of service and arrival times; in particular the framework proposed in the present work requires only first-moment information of these random elements.
+A key appeal of the online learning approach is its insensitivity to the scale of the queueing system, as opposed to the heavy-traffic analysis, which requires the system to be in large scale (with the arrival and service rate both approaching infinity).
 Effectiveness of our online learning algorithm is substantiated by (i) theoretical results including the algorithm convergence and regret analysis, and (ii) engineering confirmation via simulation experiments of a variety of representative $GI/GI/1$ queues.
-Theoretical analysis of the regret bound in the present paper may shed lights on the design of efficient RL algorithms (e.g., bounding gradient estimation error and controlling proper learning rate) for more general queueing systems.
+Theoretical analysis of the regret bound in the present paper may shed lights on the design of efficient online learning algorithms (e.g., bounding gradient estimation error and controlling proper learning rate) for more general queueing systems.

-There are several venues for future research in this direction.
-One natural extension would be to extend the method to more general model settings (e.g., queues having customer abandonment and multiple servers), which will make the framework more practical for service systems such as call centers and healthcare.
-Convergence and regret analysis for online learning methods in other queueing models may be developed based on results in Section \ref{sec: framework}; for example, it suffices to devise proper gradient estimators that satisfy the sufficient conditions in Theorems \ref{thm: non-stationary error} and \ref{thm: broadiezeevi}.
-Another interesting and promising direction is to develop an online learning method without assuming the knowledge of the arrival rate function $\lambda(p)$, where the learner (hereby the service provider), during the interactions with the environment, will have to resolve the tension between obtaining an accurate estimation of the demand function and optimizing returns over time.